Garfield: The Movie: Critical response

-Murray reprised his role two years later in Garfield: A Tail of Two Kitties, also written by the same Joel Cohen.

-In the 2009 zombie comedy film Zombieland, when Bill Murray (playing himself) is accidentally shot by Columbus (Jesse Eisenberg), he expresses regret for the film.

-Other media
+Future

 Sequel

 A sequel, titled Garfield: A Tail of Two Kitties, was released on June 16, 2006, in North America.
+Murray, Meyer, and Love Hewitt reprised their roles, and like its predecessor received negative reviews.

 Animated film

 20th Century Fox allowed their license with Paws, Inc. to expire in 2009.
-On May 24, 2016, it was announced that Alcon Entertainment would develop a new CG animated Garfield film with John Cohen and Steven P. Wegner ready to produce and to be directed by Mark Dindal, director of Cats Don't Dance, The Emperor's New Groove and Chicken Little.
-In August 2019, Viacom (which later merged with CBS to become ViacomCBS (now Paramount Global)) acquired the rights to Garfield, leaving the status of the movie for the time uncertain.
+On May 24, 2016, it was announced that Alcon Entertainment would develop a new computer-animated Garfield film with John Cohen and Steven P. Wegner ready to produce and to be directed by Mark Dindal, director of Cats Don't Dance, The Emperor's New Groove and Chicken Little.
+In August 2019, Viacom, which later merged with CBS to become ViacomCBS (now Paramount Global), acquired the rights to Garfield, leaving the status of the movie for the time uncertain.
 In a December, 2020 interview with The Walt Disney Family Museum, Dindal confirmed that the film was still in production.
-On November 1, 2021, it was announced that Chris Pratt would voice Garfield in the upcoming animated film.
+On November 1, 2021, it was announced that Chris Pratt would voice Garfield in the upcoming animated film, and that Sony Pictures would distribute the film worldwide through their Columbia Pictures label except China.
 On May 24, 2022, Samuel L. Jackson was added to the cast of the film.
 On August 3, 2022, it was announced that the film will be released on February 16, 2024, but was later delayed to May 24, 2024.